-Shared IRWM/Regional Board Goals
+Shared IRWM/San Diego Water Board Goals

-The Regional Board is in the process of updating its "Practical Vision", which will establish a strategic plan, priorities, and intended future direction.
-While the Practical Vision is in the developmental draft phase, Regional Board staff presented key priority themes of the draft Practical Vision to the Work Group.
-In presenting the priority themes, Regional Board staff also advised that IRWM and Regional Board collaboration should be directed toward the shared IRWM/Regional Board goals of improving water quality and environmental conditions.
+In 2013, the San Diego Water Board updated its "Practical Vision", which establishes a strategic plan, priorities, and intended future direction (San Diego Water Board, 2013).
+During development of the Practical Vision, San Diego Water Board staff presented key priority themes of the draft Practical Vision to the Work Group.
+In presenting the priority themes, San Diego Water Board staff also advised that IRWM and San Diego Water Board collaboration should be directed toward the shared IRWM/San Diego Water Board goals of improving water quality and environmental conditions.

-Table 7-6 compares the Regional Board's mission and Practical Vision priority themes with the IRWM Plan mission and objectives.
-As shown in the table, the IRWM Plan and Regional Board share considerable common interests; IRWM Plan objectives address each of the priority themes addressed in the draft version of the Regional Board's Practical Vision.
+Table 7-6 compares the San Diego Water Board's mission and Practical Vision priority themes with the IRWM Plan mission and objectives.
+As shown in the table, the IRWM Plan and San Diego Water

+Board share considerable common interests; IRWM Plan objectives address each of the priority themes addressed in the San Diego Water Board's Practical Vision.

-Table 7-6: Comparison of IRWM Plan and Regional Board Missions and Objectives
+Table 7-6: Comparison of IRWM Plan and San Diego Water Board Missions and Objectives

-Regional Board Priorities 1 IRWM Plan Mission : Preserve and enhance the quality of California's water resources and to ensure their proper allocation and efficient use for the benefit of present and future generations.
+San Diego Water Board Priorities 1 IRWM Plan Mission: Preserve and enhance the quality of California's water resources and to ensure their proper allocation and efficient use for the benefit of present and future generations.
 Mission: To develop and implement an integrated strategy to guide the San Diego Region toward protecting, managing, and developing reliable and sustainable water resources.
 Through a stakeholder-driven process and adaptive process, the Region can develop solutions to water-related issues and conflicts that are economically and environmentally preferable, and that provide equitable resource protection for the entire Region.
-Priority Themes 1 IRWM Plan Objectives 2 Ensure the health of ground and surface waters Implement effective monitoring and assessment Support recovery of wetlands and riparian areas Achieve proactive public outreach and communication Support sustainable local water supplies Encourage the development of integrated solutions to address water management issues and conflicts Maximize stakeholder/community involvement and stewardship of water resources Effectively obtain, manage, and assess water resource data and information Further the scientific and technical foundation of water management Develop and maintain a diverse mix of water resources Construct, operate, and maintain a reliable infrastructure system Enhance natural hydrologic processes to reduce the negative effects of hydromodification and encourage integrated flood management Effectively reduce sources of pollutants and environmental stressors Protect, restore and maintain habitat and open space Optimize water-based recreational opportunities Effectively address climate change
+Priority Themes 1 IRWM Plan Objectives 2 Ensure the health of ground and surface waters Encourage the development of integrated solutions to address water management issues and conflicts Implement effective monitoring and assessment Maximize stakeholder/community involvement and stewardship of water resources Support recovery of wetlands and C. Effectively obtain, manage, and assess water resource data and information riparian areasAchieve proactive public outreach and D. Further the scientific and technical foundation of water management communicationSupport sustainable local water supplies E. Develop and maintain a diverse mix of water resources, encouraging their efficient use and development of local water supplies Construct, operate, and maintain a reliable and resilient water management infrastructure system G. Enhance natural hydrologic processes to reduce the effects of hydromodification and encourage integrated flood management Effectively reduce sources of pollutants and environmental stressors to protect and enhance human health, safety, and the environment I. Protect, restore and maintain habitat and open space J. Advance water-based enriching experiences

-1 Priority themes identified by Regional Board staff as being presented in draft versions of the San Diego Water Board Practical Vision, 2013-2019, which sets forth the Regional Board's proposed strategic plan for the next five years.
-The information presented in this table reflects draft materials provided to the IRWM Program in 2012.
+1 Priority themes identified by San Diego Water Board staff as being presented in the San Diego Water Board Practical Vision, 2013-2019, which sets forth the San Diego Water Board's proposed strategic plan for the next five years.